alspxlj/MeesterVersx/README.md

 ## Getting Started

 There's not much needed to get the project setup, it's a basic Eplicse  JAVA project.
+I only added the src of the project.

 ## Built With